jdxyw/generativeart/README.md

 `generativeart` is a `Go` package to generate many kinds of generative art.
 The goal is to collect some excellent generative art (implemented in `R` or `Processing`), and rewrite them in `Go` again.
 I would paste the original link at the end of this README(If I remember, you can also submit a PR if you found I missed something.).
 Currently, it supports the following type.

+## Buy me a coffee

+If you found this package is useful, maybe you could buy me a coffee from [Paypal](https://www.paypal.me/jdxyw).

+## Types supported

 This package is still working in progress.
 More types would be added.
 Welcome anyone interested in this field to submit your PR.

 - Maze